 To meet this requirement, an implementation shall guarantee that identifiers are stable across versions of the Unicode Standard: that is, once a string qualifies as an identifier, it does so in all future versions.

-(The typical mechanism used to achieve this is by using grandfathered characters.)
+This is typically achieved by using grandfathered characters.